Industrial action

 Where staff take strike action, the appropriate portion of their salary (1/365th of their annual pay per day of strike action) will be withheld.
 Whenever pay is withheld, we liaise with the Students Unions to agree a way to use this money to the benefit of our students.

-For the current round of strike action (2022 - 23), we've agreed that withheld funds should be used to support students affected by the cost of living crisis.
+For the last round of strike action (2022 - 23), we've agreed that withheld funds should be used to support students affected by the cost of living crisis.

-Withheld pay from strike action in December 2021 - February 2022 will be allocated as follows:
+Withheld pay from strike action in December 2021 - February 2022 was allocated as follows:

 10% - Languages for All courses for postgraduates